Home Grown & Brewed

 The farm and brewery have cultivated a community of sorts – a welcome respite from the polished stainless chill of industrial-scale commercial breweries.
 We showed up for Maple Fest last spring (hey, if you’ve got all-wheel drive, could you park up here?) and followed a little boy down the muddy gravel drive.
 Kitted out with a knapsack, canteen, bush hat and boots, he was ready for adventure.
 Later in the day, we saw him at the bonfire, feeding sticks to keep it going.

-Visitors like that little boy are free to wander the ridges, even camp overnight if they want to.
-It’s that friendly, laid-back, everybody’s welcome vibe that keeps folks coming back.
+Visitors like that little boy are free to wander the ridges, even camp overnight if they want.
+It’s that friendly, laid-back, everyone’s welcome vibe that keeps folks coming back.
 And the reason Turtleback Ridge will celebrate its fourth anniversary soon.
-Our Holly Hill staff farmer David Wagoner, who’s just about thirty minutes away, is a regular.
+Our Holly Hill staff farmer David Wagoner, who lives half an hour away, is a regular.

 Holly Hill will be part of the package too, come June 1 (2024), when our Culinary Director and Executive Chef Tyler McNabb ventures north to serve Kentucky farm-fresh fare at Turtleback Ridge’s 4th Anniversary Party.
 Chef Tyler’s still working up his menu but it’s guaranteed to be hyper-local and may even include a few ingredients from Turtleback Ridge itself.